weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 2 A quick start.md

 ```

 ### 2.1.3 Load a matrix from a file
-We can load a matrix when setting the argument `data_type='array'` (this matrix can be seen as a weighted concept map).
+We can load a matrix when setting the argument `data_type='array'` (this matrix can be seen as a weighted graph).
 For example, here is a matrix data that we want to load.
-This data is exported from the software JRateDrag, which is used in the literature to conduct the sorting task to measure students' knowledge structure.
-This is a .prx file, but it can be read as the same as a .txt file.
+This data was exported from the software JRateDrag, which is used in the literature to conduct the sorting task to measure students' knowledge structure.
+The matrix is in a .prx file, but it can be read as the same as a .txt file.

 ![img1](/img/prx.png)

-Let's take a look at the information of the data and then adjust the settings. **This is important because inappropriate settings will make your results wrong**.
+Let's take a look at the data's information and then adjust the settings. **This is important because improper settings can lead to inaccurate results**.

-First, this is a distance matrix, which means the values of elements in the matrix represent dissimilarities, so we need to set the argument `pfnet=True` to use the pathfinder algorithm to convert it into a *PFNet* (i.e., an undirected and unweighted graph that only contains a few links/edges).
-When we conduct the pathfinder algorithm, the imported matrix should be a dissimilarity matrix, and this is what this data is, so we do not need to do the matrix transformation (i.e., by setting the argument `max=None` and `mix=None`, which are the default settings; Another usage of the argument `max` and `min` in the software JPathfinder defines the range of the values in the matrix, but sometimes it's fine to ignore these two arguments because all values will be within the range in most of the situations).
-By the way, our data may be a full matrix or a triangle matrix (the example here is a triangle matrix), but we do not need to worry about that, because the function `cmap2graph` will do the matrix transformation automatically when it is necessary.
+First, this is a distance matrix, where the values represent dissimilarities.
+We need to set the argument `pfnet=True` to use the pathfinder algorithm to convert weighted graphs like this into a *PFNet*, which is an undirected and unweighted graph that only contains a few edges.
+The input matrix for the pathfinder algorithm should be a dissimilarity matrix, which matches the nature of this example data, so there is no need for additional matrix transformation.
+Therefore, you can keep the default settings for the argument `max` and `min`.
+These two arguments are also used to define the value range, similar to their function in the JPathfinder software, but generally, they can be left unspecified as all values fall within the expected range in most cases.
+By the way, the input data can be either a full matrix or a triangle matrix (the example here is a triangle one), but we do not need to worry about that, because the function `cmap2graph` will do the matrix transformation automatically when it is necessary.

 Second, we only need to load the matrix, so the information at the beginning of the file is unnecessary.
-Thus, we need to set the argument `read_from=7` to read the file from line 7, which is the start of the matrix (NOTE: in Python, the first line is line 0).
+Therefore, we should set the argument `read_from=7` to read the file from line 7, which is the start of the matrix (NOTE: in Python, the first line is line 0).

-Third, we need to define a list of key concepts in an appropriate order (i.e., see `key_terms` below).
+Third, we need to define a list of key concepts in the appropriate order (see `key_terms` below).

 Now, here is the code.